Phreno/lazymvn/README.md

 **LazyMVN** is a **cross-platform terminal UI (TUI)** for interacting with **Maven** projects efficiently without leaving the terminal.
 Inspired by *LazyGit*, it provides a clean, keyboard-driven interface to build, test, and manage Maven projects via a **single Rust binary** with no external dependencies.

+## Warning

+I built this project mainly for myself, as I spend most of my time working in the terminal and wanted a tool tailored to my workflow.
+I wrote it in Rust mostly for fun — and because my skills are limited, I rely heavily on AI assistance and improvising as I learned.

+It’s a personal experiment more than a polished product, but I’m quite happy with how it turned out.
+That said, there is no warranty or guarantee — use it entirely at your own risk.

+## Acknowledgment

+LazyMVN draws strong inspiration from LazyGit by Jesse Duffield.
+I want to credit both the project and its author for the idea and for shaping how I think about terminal-based interfaces.

 ## Features

 ### LazyGit-Style Interface